-Not all organic milk is created equal so we’ve learned from a recent report from the Cornucopia Institute.
+Not all organic milk is created equal so we’ve learned from a recent updated report from the Cornucopia Institute.
 From best to worst organic dairies it’s clear that the mission of organic can vary from brand to brand.
-Popularity can be problematic.
-Once people start catching on to an idea or practice and popularity sets in, companies roll in to capture a piece of the pie.
-And this isn’t always bad, but it can be problematic in the organic industry when the mission of the certification gets sidelined.
 Based on the report, it seems like some organic dairies are not valuing the mission of the certification and what it stands for.
 Are these companies just in it for the money?
 It’s hard to say, but there’s certainly a conflict that arises here.
-You’ve trusted Mamavation to bring you topics like best and worst ice creams, best and worst protein powders, and benefits of grassfed organic cheese, now join us as we bring you the best and worst organic dairies.
+You’ve trusted Mamavation to bring you topics like best collagens sans heavy metals, best cookware sans PFAS & nanoparticles, and best probiotic strains & species on the market, now join us as we bring you the best and worst organic dairies.

 Why Organic Dairy Practices Differ From Brand to Brand